 Charles M. Vest, National Academy of Engineering

 Examining the Evidence: The Case Study Approach and Preliminary Analysis [PDF 851 KB]

-The committee listed below was established by the U.S. National Academies.
+The committee listed below was established by the U.S. National Academies of Sciences, Engineering and Medicine.
 The project's steering committee reviews all proposals and oversees the organization of the workshops.

 - Emmy Simmons (Chair)

 Former Assistant Administrator for Economic Growth, Agriculture and Trade, U.S. Agency for International Development (USAID)

 Harvey Brooks Professor of International Science, Public Policy and Human Development, Harvard University

 - Sam Dryden

 Chief Executive Officer, Emergent Genetics and Managing Director, Wolfensohn & Company